lukehollis/hack-mesh/README.md

 - [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP) (ESP8266)
 - [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) (ESP32)

-If platformio is used to install the library, then the dependency will be installed automatically.
+If platformio is used to install the library, then the dependencies will be installed automatically.

 ### Examples